 This lush, yet breezy bedroom actually belongs to a couples apartment designed by talented Russian designer, Sergey Baskakov.
 The light and simple color scheme works like a charm with the very low bed.
 This is actually an ingenious sofa, extended to accommodate two occupants.
 We also like how the bed is placed directly underneath the window, so it can bask in the glorious morning sunlight, for a cozy awakening.
-The contemporary art on the wall adds just the dash of color to this otherwise neutral room.
+The contemporary painting of an elegant woman adds just the dash of color to this otherwise neutral room.

 7. Light in a Scandinavian-Style Bedroom

 Small, simple, and Scandinavian-looking, this tiny, yet cozy bedroom makes great use of modern lighting elements.
 On the one hand, there’s a desk lamp-like fixture on each side of the bed.
 This is for those lazy evenings spent curled up with your favorite novel.
 On the other, the romantic chandelier that hangs above the bed reminds you that each night can be special.
 To boot, the window lets the light of the sunshine in each morning, as if to make sure you wake up to yet another beautiful day every day.

 8. Smart Storage in France